AwalaApp/specs/rs000-core.md

 - When using the loopback network interface (i.e., addresses in the range `127.0.0.0/8`), TLS or equivalent MUST be used if the server listens on a non-system port (i.e., a port greater than 1023).
 Servers listening on system ports can be trusted because that means that the host administrator is running it.
 - When using Unix sockets, the client MUST check that the expected user (if known) owns the file.

 Likewise, unless stated otherwise in this specification, the server MUST authenticate the client with a [handshake](https://en.wikipedia.org/wiki/Handshaking) that includes nonces to avoid replay attacks and requires Relaynet PKI certificates/keys to sign such nonces.
-Each binding MUST define the handshake in detail, and specify whether and how clients can register with the server.
+Each binding MUST define the handshake in detail, and specify whether and how clients should register with the server.

 In models other than client-server, such as those using message queues, peers MUST sign each message they send and the receiving node MUST verify the signature before processing the message.